Rediet-Ayalew/FocusDesk/README.md

 List **3–6 key features**, ideally with short bullets:

-* Create, read, update, and delete **[core resource name]**
+* Create, read, update, and delete from MongoDB
-* Responsive UI with reusable components
+* Sync tasks directly from Google Calendar
-* Backend API with full CRUD operations
+* Full CRUD backend API with Express and MongoDB
-* Data persisted in MongoDB
+* Google OAuth login with session-based authentication
-* Advanced feature: *describe yours clearly*
+* Advanced feature: Drag-and-drop task management with progress tracking
-* Error handling on client + server
+* Client and server-side error handling

 ### **Advanced Feature**

-Describe which advanced feature you implemented and **1–2 sentences** about how it works:
+Google Calendar Integration:
+The app integrates the Google Calendar API to sync a user’s calendar events into the task manager.
+After signing in with Google, events are fetched from the user’s calendar and automatically converted into tasks that can be organized and tracked within the app.

 ---

 ## 📸 Screenshots

-> Include 2–4 screenshots of your app.
-> Use relative paths (e.g., `/screenshots/home.png`) or full URLs.
+Relative path-
+Screenshots/MainPage.png
+Screenshots/signIn.png
 ---

 ## 🏗️ Project Architecture